stephenjsweeney/hotk-fe/README.md

 The text is licensed under a Share-A-Like license, allowing you to make derivative works (including translations) for non-commercial usage only.

-The book is available in:
+The book is available in the following languages:

 * [English](en)
 * [Spanish](es)

-The following formats are available:
+and the following formats:

 * ePub
 * Mobi (Amazon Kindle)